 Either way, this is a car where you find yourself backing out of the throttle halfway down a straight in an effort to keep speeds broadly moral.

 The dynamic changes bring an improved steering response (more weight and less hesitation), making it easier and more satisfying to commit to a corner.
-Overall, the step-up over the standard R is probably in the region of 20%.
+Overall, the step-up over the standard R is probably in the region of 20 percent.

 In the spirit of completeness, we should report that we tried two XKR-S Jags and, in this regard, one felt noticeably better.
 However, in neither did the increased spring rates result in an uncomfortably harsh ride.